SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/index.md

 ## Edit columns and blocks/sections

-When you click a section (column, content box, row etc.), buttons with editing options appears.
+When you click a section (such as column, content box, row), buttons with editing options appears.
 The side-panel displays editing options for the selected section.

 A blue frame is shown around the selected element, so that you always know which part of the message you are editing.